 Defense Copy (Final Draft).
-The defense copy of the thesis should contain all of the chapters in a completed form and full documentation.
+The thesis that is defended should contain all of the chapters in a completed form and full documentation.

 Final Copy.
-If, as a result of the defense, revisions to the thesis are required, committee members will not sign the thesis until they are satisfied with the revisions.
+If as a result of the defense, revisions to the thesis are required, committee members will not sign the thesis until they are satisfied with the revisions.

-Final Examination: Thesis Defense
+Final Examination: Thesis Defense (optional)